g4brielvs/blackmarbler/README.md

   - For `product_id` `"VNP46A2"`, uses `Gap_Filled_DNB_BRDF-Corrected_NTL`.
   - For `product_id`s `"VNP46A3"` and `"VNP46A4"`, uses `NearNadir_Composite_Snow_Free`.

+* __quality_flag_rm:__ Quality flag values to use to set values to `NA`.
+Each pixel has a quality flag value, where low quality values can be removed.
+Values are set to `NA` for each value in ther `quality_flag_rm` vector.
+(Default: `c(1, 2, 255)`).

+  - For `VNP46A1` and `VNP46A2` (daily data):
+    - `0`: High-quality, Persistent nighttime lights
+    - `1`: High-quality, Ephemeral nighttime Lights
+    - `2`: Poor-quality, Outlier, potential cloud contamination, or other issues
+    - `255`: No retrieval, Fill value (masked out on ingestion)

+  - For `VNP46A3` and `VNP46A4` (monthly and annual data):
+    - `0`: Good-quality, The number of observations used for the composite is larger than 3
+    - `1`: Poor-quality, The number of observations used for the composite is less than or equal to 3
+    - `2`: Gap filled NTL based on historical data
+    - `255`: Fill value

 * __output_location_type:__ Where output should be stored (default: `r_memory`).
 Either:

 - `r_memory` where the function will return an output in R
 - `file` where the function will export the data as a file.
 For `bm_raster`, a `.tif` file will be saved; for `bm_extract`, a `.Rds` file will be saved.
 A file is saved for each date.
 Consequently, if `date = c(2018, 2019, 2020)`, three datasets will be saved: one for each year.
 Saving a dataset for each date can facilitate re-running the function later and only downloading data for dates where data have not been downloaded.

 If `output_location_type = "file"`, the following arguments can be used: